sudermanjr/andy.suderman.dev/index.md

 - Explored new technologies relevant to the business and evaluated them for potential use or partnership
-- Developed and maintained open source projects
+- Developed and maintained open source projects to secure company recognition in the Kubernetes landscape
 - Continued to serve as a lead technical resource for the engineering department
-- Continued to participate in a council to guide the technical direction of the company
+- Participated in a council to guide the technical direction of the company in a rapidly changing Kubernets and CNCF landscape

 </div>